 Timings: 10 AM -4PM

 10. Paradise Beach

 The backwaters on the way to the beach are really green and have thick mangrove forests, will give you a thrill.
-The lush green leaves during monsoon will leave surprised with the beauty of the contrast in the colors you see.
-This is one of the pondicherry tourist spot.
+The lush green leaves during monsoon will leave surprised with the beauty of the contrast in the colours you see.
+This is one of the must-visit Pondicherry tourist spots.

 11. Ousteri Wetland and National Park

 A wetland formed of a lake.
 The Ousteri lake is located towards the north at a distance of 10 km from Pondicherry town.
 Mainly a bird sanctuary where you can find a variety of birds especially migratory ones.

 The vegetation ranges from small herbs to trees, which supports migratory avifauna as well as native birds during summer and winter.